Pseudo-Anosov homeomorphisms of punctured non-orientable surfaces with small stretch factor: Mapping classes with small stretch factors

 A consequence is that lifting homeomorphisms induces a monomorphism between homeomorphisms of $\no$ and orientation-preserving homeomorphisms of $\wt{\no}$.
 Every homotopy of $\no$ lifts to a homotopy of $\wt{\no}$.
 Therefore there is an inclusion from the mapping class group of $\no$ to the (orientation-preserving) mapping class group of $\wt{\no}$.
 This inclusion also respects the Nielsen-Thurston classification of mapping classes, both qualitatively, and quantitatively, as the following proposition shows. \begin{prop} Let $\varphi:\no\rightarrow\no$ be a homeomorphism and let $\wt{\varphi}:\wt{\no}\rightarrow\wt{\no}$ be the orientation-preserving lift of $\varphi$.
 Then: \begin{enumerate}[(i)] \item $\varphi$ is periodic if and only if $\wt{\varphi}$ is periodic, \item $\varphi$ is reducible if and only if $\wt{\varphi}$ is reducible, and \item $\varphi$ is pseudo-Anosov if and only if $\wt{\varphi}$ is pseudo-Anosov.
 Moreover if $\varphi$ has stretch factor $\lambda$, then $\wt{\varphi}$ also has stretch factor $\lambda$. \end{enumerate} \end{prop} \begin{proof} The fact that the map from $\Mod(\no)$ to $\Mod(\wt{\no})$ is type-preserving follows from Aramayona--Leininger--Souto \cite[Lemma 10]{aramayona2009injections} (while the statement of the Lemma is for orientable surfaces, the argument, which we will skip, is identical for non-orientable surfaces).

 Suppose now that $\varphi:\no\rightarrow\no$ is a psuedo-Anosov homeomorphism with stretch factor $\lambda$ and stable and unstable foliations $\mathcal{F}_s$ and $\mathcal{F}_u$ respectively.
 Let $\wt{\mathcal{F}_s}$ and $\wt{\mathcal{F}_u}$ denote the lifts of the stable and unstable foliations to the orientation double cover.
-We need to show that the following identities hold for all simple closed curves $\gamma$ in $\wt{\no}$ (see \cite[Expos\'e 5]{FLP} for the definition of intersection number with measured foliations; the fact that these identities suffice follows from \cite[Lemma 9.15]{FLP}):
+Let $\gamma$ be a simple closed curve in $\wt{\no}$.
+We need to show that the following identities hold for all $\gamma$ (see \cite[Expos\'e 5]{FLP} for the definition of intersection number with measured foliations; the fact that these identities suffice follows from \cite[Lemma 9.15]{FLP}):

-To see that these identities hold, we partition $\gamma$ into short arcs $\{\gamma_i\}$ such that the restriction of the covering map $p$ to a neighborhood of each arc is a homeomorphism.
+To see that (\ref{eq:unstable-foliation}) holds, we partition $\gamma$ into short arcs $\{\gamma_i\}$ such that the restriction of the covering map $p$ to a neighborhood of each arc is a homeomorphism.
 Then we have:

 Since we know that $\mathcal{F}_u$ is the unstable foliation for $\varphi$ with stretch factor $\lambda$, we can compute the ratio of the right hand side of \eqref{eq:push1} and \eqref{eq:push2}: